RezaJF/hess/README.md

 (1) rs ID (2) position (3) reference allele (4) alternative allele
 (5) Z-score (6) sample size.
 HESS internally filters out strand-ambiguous SNPs and flips signs of Z-scores based on alleles in the reference panel.
 However, user awareness of these details are highly recommended.
+The following is an example of summary statistics file.

 ```
 rsID pos A0 A1 Z-score N